Noahscratch493/Automate/README.md

 1. Go to [CattyMod on GitHub Pages](https://noahscratch493.github.io/cattymod/)
 2. Start creating a project or open an existing one
 3. Try exploring the addons and enable what you want to change in the UI
-4. Customize the editor or remix it into your own mod!

 ---

 ## 🤔 Why Use CattyMod?